ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 That said, there are some tips and tricks I've learned that can make life a lot easier:

 1. Don't worry about a few empty bytes here and there &mdash; or to say that the other way around, don't tightly pack values into memory: leave some space between values, because as you develop the program, you are going to see better ways to rearrange memory.
+2. Never hardcode pointer addresses!
+   This is simply because from time to time, you will need to rearrange memory layout Storing pointers as global values means you only have to change the value in one place.
-2. Align values to word boundaries
+3. Align values to word boundaries
-3. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
+4. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
-4. Never hardcode pointer addresses!

-   The reason for this is simple: as you are developing your application, you are ***going*** to need to rearrange the memory layout.
-   Therefore, if a pointer is always stored as a global value and you need to change it, you only need to change the code in one place.
 5. Define one region of memory for pointers and lengths and a separate reqion for string values (E.G. error or debug/trace messages).
    How you choose to divide up memory is entirely arbitrary, but you need to formulate a plan, and then stick to it.